claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   that are solely built to facilitate IPV.
 These apps are sometimes called "stalkerware" or "spouseware".
 * Dual-use tools: Attackers can use applications, control settings or devices built for beneficial or innocuous purposes and repurpose them for harm.
-This is the case, for example, of anti-theft devices that can be repurposed for tracking.
+This is the case, for example, of anti-theft devices that can be repurposed for monitoring.
-* Impersonation attacks: Knowing personal information coupled with acccess to authentication mechanisms gives an attacker the ability to fully authenticate to services and accounts of the victim, effectively impersonating them.
+* Impersonation attacks: Knowing personal information coupled with access to authentication mechanisms gives an attacker the ability to fully authenticate to services and accounts of the victim, effectively impersonating them.
 This can be executed to the degree that the victim can no longer successfully authenticate themselves.
-* UI-bound impersonation attacks: Attackers can abuse technology to enhance IPV by abusing the UI of an specific tool.
+* UI-bound impersonation attacks: Attackers can abuse technology to enhance IPV by abusing the UI of a specific tool.
 In this case, attackers become authenticated but adversarial users of a system.
 They cannot, however, escalate to root privileges or access other underlying functionalities of the system.
-They are bounded to whatever system they managed to authenticate to.
+They are bound to whatever system they managed to authenticate to.
 We will explore later the ways attackers use to forcibly gain authentication to a system.
 * Social media and forums: Attackers can learn and share information on how to use